 Other hikes that are still on our list

-We had some flash flooding during our visit to Sedona so we missed a few trails that we’d been planning on doing and one that isn’t really suitable for a winter visit.
+We had some flash flooding during our visit, so we missed a few Sedona hikes that we’d been planning on doing and one that isn’t really suitable for a winter visit.

 What to pack for Sedona

-We recommend stocking up on hiking gear to make sure you’re comfortable on the trails.
+We recommend stocking up on hiking gear to make sure you’re comfortable when racking up your Sedona hikes.
 We both wear Merrells and they have served us well for years.
 We also use Osprey backpacks and carry a resuseable water bottle to cut down on single use plastics.

 You can check out our recommendations on Amazon below.